Black Myth: Wukong: Development

 Black Myth: Wukong is a game developed and published by Game Science.
 On February 25, 2018, the decision was made to create a single-player game.
 In December 2018, the development team relocated from Shenzhen to Hangzhou.

 Feng Ji served as the director and producer on Black Myth: Wukong.

-The development team set out to create a single-player game that reflected their own style with an emphasis on traditional cultural themes.
+The developers set out to create a single-player game that reflected their own style with an emphasis on traditional cultural themes.
 The focus on the action role-playing genre for both the studio and this project emerged after a company-wide survey revealed that action role-playing games were the games with the longest playtimes on Steam among the staff.
 Feng Ji said that this approach would allow them to better understand and empathize with players, because they themselves would be players of the type of games they were creating.
-The team discussed themes such as xianxia and wuxia, but were most enthusiastic about the Journey to the West.
+The developers discussed themes such as xianxia and wuxia, but were most enthusiastic about the Journey to the West.
 Ultimately, they chose to adapt the Journey to the West and craft a story following the ending of that tale.
 The series' title Black Myth was adopted to reflect the dark themes explored through Chinese mythology.
-The game's title became Black Myth: Wukong, as the character Sun Wukong was the most prominent link between the novel and the game.
+The game's title became Black Myth: Wukong, because the character Sun Wukong was the most prominent link between the novel and the game.

-The development team selected characters to feature in the game and, based on these ideas, designed thirteen levels, including Lion Camel Ridge, Kingdom of Women, Black Wind Mountain, Yellow Wind Ridge, and Flaming Mountains.
-However, due to scheduling constraints, specific levels were prioritized and ultimately created.
-By the end of 2018, they had implemented core gameplay functions and had largely formed the level for Mount Huaguo.
+The developers selected characters from the novel and, based on these ideas, conceived thirteen levels, including Lion Camel Ridge, Kingdom of Women, Black Wind Mountain, Yellow Wind Ridge, and Flaming Mountains.
+However, scheduling constraints led to the prioritization and creation of only some of these levels.
+By the end of 2018, the core gameplay functions were implemented and the level for Mount Huaguo was basically formed.
 The work then shifted to the level for Black Wind Mountain.